psranga/ezread/README.md

 ## TECHNICAL REASON FOR EXISTENCE

-TLDR: displays display fundamentally differently than printers print.
+TLDR: displays display differently than printers print.

-This has to do with the underlying technical differences between how non-LCD/CRT displays.
-TLDR: an LCD/CRT can set the *intensity* of every single sub-pixel (RGB) of every single pixel, in addition to whether subpixel is on or not.
+An LCD/CRT can set the *intensity* of every single sub-pixel (RGB) of every single pixel by adjusting the brightness of that subpixel's LED, in addition to whether subpixel is on or not.

-But other output devices, especially printers (inkjet and laser) *CANNOT* set the intensity of every subpixel.
-They *may* be able vary the *quantity* of ink, but *NOT* the color of the ink itself.
+But printers (inkjet and laser) cannot adjust the intensity of the color at every subpixel as well a display can.
+I think some models vary the quantity of ink at a subpixel, which helps somewhat, but printers primarily overlay color inks, and use dithering.

+Therefore, ultimately, best results are achieved during printing, by matching the colors to be printed with the inks the printer has.
+Since black used to be a common color, all printers come with separate black ink.

+Grays can be especially challenging for printers: Most printer algorithms will opt to use dithering (i.e., reducing effective resolution) to produce gray text.
+Or they may use color toner/ink in addition to black to get the shade of gray.
+The second technique won't work if you print in monochrome mode to save color toner/ink.

 Printers try to do their best by mixing colors to achieve the closest match.
 More formally, the color gamut of printers is much smaller than the color gamut